Trump returns to Georgia confronting test of his grip on GOP

 Despite such concerns, Trump isn’t backing down.
 Just this week, he threw his support behind the virtually unknown John Gordon to challenge Attorney General Chris Carr.
 He’s also endorsed Patrick Witt to go up against Insurance Commissioner John King.
 The Republican incumbents are the statewide officials most closely aligned with Kemp, the leading target of Trump’s ire.

-But Tanenblatt countered that Trump trying to influence so many races — including obscure down-ballot ones — just to antagonize Kemp over a 2020 election that is long since settled “almost trivializes the president’s endorsement.”

-“I don’t think because he’s the former president, and someone who Republicans would prefer over President Biden, that if he endorses someone, it automatically means that they’re the heir apparent to win,” he said.

 Weissert reported from Washington.
-Associated Press Writer Jill Colvin contributed from New York.
+Associated Press writer Jill Colvin in New York contributed to this report.